atk4/book/en/controller/storage.rst

  .. todo:: UNDER CONSTRUCTION

-Binary (or text) files are not normally stored inside a regular database.
+Binary files such as images are not normally stored inside a regular database.
-Instead they are stored through a 3rd party file storage service such as Amazon S3 or Dropbox.
+Instead they need to be stored in a 3rd party file storage service such as Amazon S3 or Dropbox.
 Agile Toolkit supports multiple 3rd party storages:

 - ``setStorage('Filestore', $dir);`` - store files on a filesystem